KevinCrossDCL/NarrativeKit/README.md

 - Offsets for fine-tuning layout

 ### JSON-Driven Setup
-Narrative-Kit loads everything from a JSON config.
+NarrativeKit loads everything from a JSON config.

 ---